 - Models are set from different perspectives, each focusing on its own architecture: enterprise, functional, or technical.
 Building models along architectural constructs should provide continuity while focusing on concerns specific to perspectives.

-- Stereotyped artifacts are bring together the semantics of models providing for continuity and traceability between architectures.
+- Stereotyped artifacts bring together the semantics of models providing for continuity and traceability between architectures.

-From an architectural point of view, an application is a set of software components to be run within a single location under a single clock; otherwise we speak of systems.
+From an architectural point of view, an application is a set of software components to be run within a single address space under a single clock; otherwise we speak of systems.

 Applications can be designed and implemented along a staged routine as illustrated by the waterfall development process.
 Practically, it means that initial (requirements) models become useless once replaced by applications.